valory-xyz/eliza-memeooorr-olas-sdk/packages/keshav9898/services/memeooorr_eliza/README.md

 # Memeooorr Eliza ABCI Agent

-This agent uses the `abci` connection and generates hashes for eliza agent to be deployed on registry.
+This module contains the ABCI Memeooorr service for an AEA.
+It implements an ABCI application for a simple demonstration of running eliza agents on registry.